 Money-saving tips for the trek

-- The higher you go the more expensive food gets so bring some snacks and chocolate with.
+- The higher you go the more expensive food gets so bring some snacks and chocolate with you.

-- Bring water filter or any other water purification system with it’ll save you between US$2-4 per person per day.
+- Bring a water filter or any other water purification system with it’ll save you between US$2-4 per person per day.

-- Try to negotiate accommodation price if it seems too high, we usually say that we’re going to eat 3 meals in the place (we don’t stop for lunch on the way) and get a room for our price.
+- Try to negotiate accommodation price if it seems too high, we usually say that we’re going to eat 3 meals in the place (we don’t stop for lunch on the way) and they give a discount.

 - Make sure to bring enough cash with there will be no place on the route to draw money.

-Accommodation on the Mardi Himal trek is cheap like on any other route in Nepal but you have to eat at your guesthouse twice, usually dinner and breakfast.
+Accommodation on the Mardi Himal trek is cheap like on any other hiking route in Nepal.
+You have to eat at your guesthouse twice a day, usually for dinner and breakfast.
 Food is the main source of income for the local community.
-On Mardi Himal accommodation was a little bit more expensive NPR 300-400/US$3-4 compared to the more popular routes e.g. on the Poon Hill we paid NPR 200/US$2 for two, on the circuit sometimes they didn’t charge us for accommodation at all.

-In high season (April and October) it’s recommended to book guesthouses in advanced especially at High Camp, you can do it over the phone (2-3 days beforehand should be fine) if you arrive without a booking they will find a place for you to sleep but it might be a bench in the dining room or something similar.
-Outside these months you should be able to get a spot without previous booking.
+In high season (April and October) it’s recommended to book guesthouses in advance, especially at High Camp.
+You can do so over the phone (2-3 days beforehand should be fine).
+If you arrive without a booking they will find a place for you to sleep but it might be a bench in the dining room or something similar.
+Outside these months you should be able to get a spot without a previous booking.

-You’re usually charged extra for a hot shower, charging your phone or using wi-fi so before you use any of these make sure if you have to pay extra and how much, they don’t always put signs with prices when you check-out you might get a surprise.
+You’re usually charged extra for a hot shower, charging your phone, and using wi-fi.
+Before you use any of these facilities make sure if you have to pay extra or not.
+They don’t always put signs with prices when you leave you might get a surprise.

-All the places we stayed had blankets but at High Camp, it can get quite cold we used both our sleeping bags and blankets.
+All the places we stayed had blankets.
+At High Camp, where it can get quite cold we used our sleeping bags and blankets.